 Solution: SEL builds and strengthens empathy.

 Social emotional learning gives us an opportunity to better understand one another.
 SEL offers opportunities for authentic connection between students, staff and school leaders.
 As school communities begin to share personal experiences with one another, we begin to better understand what our colleagues and peers are carrying with them each day.
 Communities begin to recognize that we all have challenges we’re working through as well as moments of pride to celebrate.
-Seeing similarities and differences between one another develops empathy, cultivates a stronger community, and contributes to a supportive school culture.
+Seeing similarities and differences between one another develops empathy, cultivates a stronger community, and contributes to supportive school culture.

 Challenge: Lack of collaboration.